-I joined the Turning Leaf Team in December 2011 in the role of Director of Operations.
-I am originally from Flint; a city that is close to my heart and shaped who I am today.
+I joined the Turning Leaf Team in December 2011.
+I am originally from Flint; a city close to my heart and which shaped who I am today.
 I moved to East Lansing to attend Michigan State University and have remained in the Lansing area ever since.
 I received my Bachelor’s in Psychology from MSU and went on to work for the State of Michigan as a Children’s Protective Services Specialist.
 After gaining valuable experience working with children and families and family/probate court, I decided to pursue a Master’s Degree in School and Community Psychology from Wayne State University.
-I worked as a School Psychologist for approximately six years prior to joining my husband, Sami at Turning Leaf.
+I worked as a School Psychologist for several years prior to joining my husband, Sami at Turning Leaf.
 The decision to work together and combine our passions is one that I will never regret.
 Every day, I enjoy working with others to assist our consumers in making meaningful change in their lives.
 However large or small, we celebrate every victory here at Turning Leaf.
 In my spare time I enjoying spending time with family and friends; my husband and three sons: Sami, Ali and Khalil.